 Preparing for a summer holiday?
 Follow our advice to stay safe:

 - Check the safety arrangements of any water-based activities and if there is lifeguard cover at the pool or beach

 - Check bathing sites for hazards and always read the signs

 - Find out what local warning signs and flags mean

 - Make sure the whole family can swim, and use armbands etc. if needed

 - Take time to check the depth, water flow and layout of pools

 - Never enter the water after drinking alcohol

-- On beaches check when the tide will be high and low and make sure that you won’t be cut off from the beach exit by the rising tide.
+- At the beach, check when the tide will be high and low and make sure that you won’t be cut off from the beach exit by the rising tide.
 Also be aware of dangerous rip-currents

-- Do not swim near to or dive from rocks, piers, breakwater or coral
+- Do not swim near or dive from rocks, piers, breakwater or coral

 - Swim parallel to the beach and close to the shore